mattphillips/babel-jest-assertions/README.md

 ## Solution

-One solution is to manually adjust the above test to include `expect.assertions(number)` and `expect.hasAssertions()`.
-However this is quite verbose and prone to human error.
+One solution is to manually adjust the above test to include `expect.assertions(number)` and `expect.hasAssertions()` this is quite verbose and prone to human error.

-An alternative is a babel plugin to automate adding these additional properties, and this is such plugin 😉.
+An alternative is a babel plugin to automate adding these additional properties, and this is such plugin 😉

 ## Installation